mahdoosh1/brainknot/README.md

 Name in the right

-functionality in left(should be in [] to separate main program with defining)
+functionality in left(should be in [] to separate main program with defining, and wont run while defining.)

+if you use (parenthesis), function will  be called while defining.

-Also while defining a function you can use stack for input/output of function.
+while defining a function you can use stack for input/output of function.
 And you call a function with its name, you don't need anything.
-But note that you have to separate two rapid functions with space
+But note that you have to separate two rapid functions with space.

+you can define recursive functions as well.

 Example:
 `xor:[-[-*+]]`